Vansh-Choudhary/kafka/README.md

 # Credits
 This project would not have been possible without the <b>insightface</b> project.<br>
-Also special thanks to somdev sangwan for his face enhacning algorithm.
+Also special thanks to somdev sangwan's <b>roop</b> for the face enhacning algorithm.